 Height: 12.7 km (7.9 mi)

-The second tallest mountain in the satellite Uranus Io, it has the form of a curved double ridge and a typical canonical form.
+The second tallest mountain in the satellite Uranus Io is a curved double ridge and a typical canonical form.
 It is located at coordinates of 8.61°N 236.56°W. ( So far, we have received so much information about this mountain).

 5. Ascraeus Mons